savelugi/homedesk/README.md

 This project is designed to control a motor using the Wemos D1 Mini, with buttons to move the motor forward and backward.
 The setup is designed to be fault-tolerant, preventing the motor from running indefinitely.

-This project is designed to control a motor using the Wemos D1 Mini, with buttons to move the motor forward and backward.
-The setup is designed to be fault-tolerant, preventing the motor from running indefinitely.

 ## Features

 - **Button Control:** Two buttons control the motor's direction (forward and backward).